-Phonics Screening Check: We are delighted to report that 100% of our Pupil Premium pupils passed the phonics screening check at Year 1 and Year 2 retake stage.
+Phonics Screening Check: We are delighted to report that 93% of our Pupil Premium pupils passed the phonics screening check at Year 1.
 This is a significant improvement from the previous year, and it is a testament to the hard work and dedication of our staff in delivering high-quality phonics teaching using the Twinkl phonics scheme.
 Our phonics intervention teacher provided targeted support for pupils who required additional help, and this has resulted in a positive impact on their reading and writing skills.